1221303560/Assignment-Alien-vs-zombie/Starter-Kit-master/README.md

 Alien vs Zombies is a turn based 2D game where you kill all of the zombies that spawned due to an infection caused by the evil scientist from planet Uranus.
-By killing all of the with health, pods and arrows that is left on the board we can continue to live happily ever after.
+By killing all of the zombies with health, pods and arrows that is left on the board we can continue to live happily ever after.

 [alt text] (https://cdn.discordapp.com/attachments/886095499554349079/1070350905490288640/image.png)